Feller property and convergence for semigroups of time-changed processes: Applications

 Then \begin{enumerate} \item[\rm(1)]

 locally uniformly in $t\in [0,\infty)$. \item[\rm(2)] If moreover $F_n\subset F$ for all $n$ then

 locally uniformly in $t\in [0,\infty)$. \item[\rm(3)] Whereas if $F\subset F_n$ for all $n$ then

-locally uniformly in $t\in [0,\infty)$. \end{enumerate} \end{coro} \begin{rk} {\rm The latter corollary recovers the result given by Ehnes and Hambly in \cite[Theorem 5.11]{Ehnes-Hambly}, where convergence of mild solutions and semigroups for some Krein--Feller operators on the unit interval are considered.
+locally uniformly in $t\in [0,\infty)$. \end{enumerate} Here $\|\cdot\|_{\infty,F}$, $\|\cdot\|_{\infty,F_n}$ denotes the supremum respectivly on $F$ and $F_n$. \end{coro} \begin{rk} {\rm The latter corollary recovers the result given by Ehnes and Hambly in \cite[Theorem 5.11]{Ehnes-Hambly}, where convergence of mild solutions and semigroups for some Krein--Feller operators on the unit interval are considered.